w3c/wot-security/wot-security-metadata.md

 - In general we have tried to use generic tags identifying authorization schemes that are orthogonal to protocols.
-    - For example, in theory, `basic` authentication can be combined with several transport protocols, such as HTTPS and MQTT, although it is only secure if that transport is previously encrypted by other means.
+    - For example, in theory, `basic` authentication can be combined with several transport protocols, such as HTTP-over-TLS and MQTT, although it is only secure if that transport is previously encrypted by other means.
     - This also raises a validation question: combining certain authentication schemes with certain protocols should be considered an error.
 - OCF is an exception.
 It has its own scheme label since it has an authentication scheme specific to OCF, even though it is built on top of the ACE specification.
-OCF authorization and communication can also take place over multiple protocols (COAPS and HTTPS).
+OCF authorization and communication can also take place over multiple protocols (CoAP-over-DTLS and HTTP-over-TLS).
     - **To discuss:** we may want to add an `ace` scheme with an appropriate set of parameters.
 - This is not a closed set.
 In particular, additional tags may be needed for additional schemes specific to particular ecosystems: OneM2M, OPC-UA, MQTT, AWS IoT, HomeKit, etc. or supported